Permit Speed Across Northern Westchester: How Long Each Town Actually Takes

 What “Permit Speed” Actually Measures

 Permit speed is the time from a complete submission to permit issuance for a typical residential alteration.
 It doesn’t include design time, environmental review (wetlands, steep slope, tree), planning board or ZBA hearings, or county-level reviews like septic.
 Those layers stack on top of the building permit timeline.
-The numbers below assume a complete, professional submission—incomplete packages add 30+ days regardless of which town you’re in.
+The week-by-week ranges shown below are observational estimates based on typical reported experience — not published service-level commitments — and they assume a complete, professional submission.
+Incomplete packages tend to extend the timeline materially regardless of which town you’re in.
+Verify the current review window with each building department before relying on any number for scheduling.

 Yorktown

 The Town of Yorktown covers a large geographic footprint with mixed residential character—suburban subdivisions, more rural areas, and the hamlets of Jefferson Valley, Mohegan Lake, Shrub Oak, and Yorktown Heights.
-The Building Department processes residential alterations on a 2–4 week timeline for standard scope.
+Standard residential alteration permits typically clear in roughly 2–4 weeks based on observed experience, though actual review windows vary.
 Larger additions and projects requiring planning board involvement extend that meaningfully.

 What works in Yorktown: an administrative review process for typical residential scope, generally accessible inspectors, and a contractor pool comfortable with the town.
 What slows projects: properties in steep-slope or wetlands zones (which Yorktown regulates substantively), and ZBA pursuit on lot coverage or setback variances.